 Jess is the main character in the film.
 She tries to respect her culture but is obsessed with football.
-Her parents disapprove that.
-Mrs Bhamra, Jess' mother, wants Jess to learn to cook an Indian dinner, get a job as a lawyer and marry an Indian boy.
+Her parents disapprove of that.
+Mrs Bhamra, Jess' mother, wants Jess to learn how to cook an Indian dinner, to get a job as a lawyer and marry an Indian boy.

-Jess tells her parents about the football team but they banned it, so she decided to lie.
+Jess tells her parents about the football team but they ban it, so she decides to lie.

 Jess develops a crush on Joe, and Jules also has a crush on him.

-After a disco dance, in Germany, Jess and Joe go out and they kiss.
+After a disco dance in Germany, Jess and Joe go out and kiss.
 Jules sees them and gets angry with Jess.

-Jules and Jess are quote alike, because they both want to play football, and their mother disapprove that.
-But they are both support of their father.
+Jules and Jess are quite alike, because they both want to play football, and their mothers disapprove of that.
+But they are both in support of their father.

 The final championship match is on the same day as Pinky's wedding, so Jess has to stay at home.
-She was very sad, so her father decides to let Jess play at the finals as long as she comes back smiling.
-During the game, an American scout is watching her talent and offer them an opportunity to play in the United States.
+She is very sad, so her father decides to let Jess play at the finals as long as she comes back smiling.
+Du ring the game, an American scout watches her talent and offers them an opportunity to play in the United States.

 She really wants to go, but her mother is horrified, but for the first time Mr Bhamra speaks out.
 He talks about a prejudice he faced when he played cricket and how much he suffered.

-He doesn't want Jessie to suffer and to make the same mistakes that her father.
-So Mr Bhamra accepts that is all Jess is going to do.
+He doesn't want Jessie to suffer and to make the same mistakes as her father.
+So Mr Bhamra accepts that is all that Jess is going to do.

 At the airport, Jess and Jules' families are saying goodbye.
 Joe comes running to also say goodbye and to continues to have a relationship with Jess.
 After that, they kiss.

-In the last scene there are Mr Bhamra playing cricket with Joe.
+In the last scene there is Mr Bhamra playing cricket with Joe.